kanekoshoyu/exchange-collection/README.md

   - [ ] package models with opinionated trait per language

 ## notes
-- the `ag` command seems to be deprecated and cannot generate code properly
+- the `ag` command seems to be deprecated and cannot generate code properly, use 'asyncapi generate' instead
 - you can install `asyncapi-preview` extension on vs code for preview
 - comnunity AsyncAPI templates like `python-sanic-template` are not working properly

 ## partnership
 I keep this project opensource so that everyone can take part of it.
-If you have any OpenAPI / AsyncAPI document for a crypto exchange, you are more than welcome to add with a pull request, or I am willing to purchase as well.
+If you have any OpenAPI / AsyncAPI document for a crypto exchange, you are more than welcome to add with a pull request, or I am willing to purchase at reasonable cost as well.
 If you want to get an exchange integrated, I can help get that up for an one-off cost in one week, just enough to pay my freelancing partner to get it done.
-Please contact [Sho Kaneko](https://github.com/kanekoshoyu) for details.
+Please contact [Sho](https://github.com/kanekoshoyu) for partnerships.

 ## recruitment
 #### OpenAPI / AsyncAPI Author
 I am gathering API doc with @pakTech786 would be great if more people can help with it.
 #### TypeScript AsyncAPI Template Developer
 > [asyncapi-rust-ws-template](https://github.com/kanekoshoyu/asyncapi-rust-ws-template)

 I have set up a repo to develop AsyncAPI template for Rust WS in React.
+I want a version for python as well.
 I am not a TS expert, so I would love to have an expert to accelarate development.

 ## see also
 - [guilder](https://github.com/kanekoshoyu/guilder) - Unopinionated Cross-Exchange Crypto Trading Library
 - [asyncapi-rust-ws-template](https://github.com/kanekoshoyu/asyncapi-rust-ws-template) - AsyncAPI Template for Generating Rust WebSocket Client
 - [kucoin-arbitrage](https://github.com/kanekoshoyu/kucoin_arbitrage) - KuCoin Cyclic Arbitrage, in Tokio Rust (legacy)
+- [typed-websocket](https://github.com/kanekoshoyu/typed-websocket) - rust typed websocket client